cn1042754/project/README.md

-This Github repository contains the code and related files related to my project report.
+This Github repository contains the code and files related to my project report.

+The report.pdf file is a copy of the project report.

 The times.csv file contains the phase transition times used for this project.